 Because it is impractical to account separately for such costs, F&A costs are normally not charged directly to sponsored agreements.

 How are Facilities and Administrative Rates Determined by the University?

-The University negotiates F&A rates with its cognizant agency—the Department of Health and Human Services (DHHSi), Division of Cost Allocation (DCAi), San Francisco office.
+The University negotiates F&A rates with its cognizant agency—the Department of Health and Human Services (DHHS), Division of Cost Allocation (DCA), San Francisco office.
 Rates are developed and negotiated approximately every four to six years.
 Eight specific rates are negotiated:

 - On-campus organized research (which includes UW Seattle, UW Bothell, and UW Tacoma)

 - Regional Primate Center organized research